ncatlab/nlab-content/pages/2/8/2/0/282/content.md

 * Ronald Brown, Philip J. Higgins and Rafael Sivera, _Nonabelian algebraic topology _ ([web](http://www.bangor.ac.uk/~mas010/nonab-a-t.html)).

 The use of crossed complexes allows the notion of free crossed resolution, and so clear links with standard homological algebra.
 The place of strict $n$-fold groupoids in nonabelian  homological algebra needs much further work.
-One key is that the Higher Homotopy van Kampen Theorem allows some algebraic information on gluing homotopy types, giving _some colimit information on nonabelian structures_.
+One key is that the [[higher homotopy van Kampen theorem]] allows some algebraic information on gluing homotopy types, giving _some colimit information on nonabelian structures_.
 The traditional invariants, e.g. homotopy groups, $k$-invariants, ..., then have to be extracted from this larger structure.

 +-- {: .query}
 This link is broken.
 Is there a current version?
 A quick Google search didn't find me anything useful.